 8:00 pm – “top off” a little more milk and to bed for the night.

 This is a “3 hour schedule” because you wake the baby up to eat every 3 hours during the day.
-This is the key for how to get baby on a schedule asap… wake them up during the day.
+This is the super magical secret for how to get baby on a schedule asap… wake them up during the day.

 Let them sleep as long as they can at night.
 Don’t wake the baby overnight, unless you have specific instructions from your doctor to do so.